BerkeleyLab/fiats/doc/joss/paper.md

 \autoref{fig:string_t} through \autoref{fig:neural_network_t} show class diagrams with more details on these types.
 Each detailed diagram displays a top panel listing the type name, an empty middle panel with private components omitted, and a bottom panel listing public procedure bindings.

-The bottom panel also lists what the Fortran 2023 standard describes as user-defined structure constructors, which ar generic interfaces through which to invoke functions that define a result of the named type [@fortran2023].
+The bottom panel also lists what the Fortran 2023 standard describes as user-defined structure constructors, which are generic interfaces through which to invoke functions that define a result of the named type [@fortran2023].
 We henceforth refer to these as "constructors."
 From the bottom of the class hierarchy in \autoref{fig:derived-types}, the `concurrent-inferences` program does the following: